 At Lied Lodge and Arbor Day Farm, people of all ages can relish the simple pleasures of nature.
-Hike forested trails, climb a 50-foot tall treehouse, experience the one-of-a-kind Treetop Village℠, shop local products, and raise a glass of Arbor Day Farm wine.
+Hike forested trails, climb a 50-foot tall treehouse, experience the one-of-a-kind Treetop Village®, shop local products, and raise a glass of Arbor Day Farm wine.

 Arbor Day Fun Facts

-J. Sterling Morton, the founder of Arbor Day, helped plant more than 1 million trees during a time when Nebraska was a naturally treeless prairie.
+J. Sterling Morton, proposed the idea for the first Arbor Day, which helped plant more than 1 million trees during a time when Nebraska was a naturally treeless prairie.
 Morton’s original estate is located at Arbor Lodge State Historical Park.

 America’s national tree is the oak.
 More than 50 species of trees and shrubs flourish at the Lied Lodge Parking Lot Arboretum.
-Also, keep an eye out for the Morton Oak, the lone survivor of an old oak savanna.
+Also, keep an eye out for the Arbor Day Oak, the lone survivor of an old oak savanna.
 The site remains a favorite gathering place for group activities.